Contact Us for a Free Consultation (213) 542-0979

 • set a $50,000.00 bail, and

-• give them a court date, usually within 72 hours unless they post a bail.
+• give them a court date, usually within 72 hours unless they post bail.

-Now, with the Coronavirus in LA county, it could be as long as a week before someone can hit the courtroom.
-It's very important that you have an attorney if you're charged with domestic violence in the LA county courthouse because you lose a lot of rights.
+The Coronavirus in LA County could be a week before someone can hit the courtroom.
+You must have an attorney if you're charged with domestic violence in the LA County courthouse because you lose a lot of rights.

 You will be ordered to stay away from the alleged victim.
 If you live with that person, you won't be able to go back home.
-You'll have to find some other place to live while the case is pending.
+You'll have to find another place to live while the case is pending.

 Alleged Victim Changing Their Story